-The first StateRAMP Authorized Vendor List is coming out this summer and we want providers to be prepared!
+The first StateRAMP Authorized Product List is coming out this summer and we want providers to be prepared!

-Who is eligible for the first Authorized Vendor List?
+Who is eligible for the first Authorized Product List?

-Service providers who are current StateRAMP members whose product(s) have obtained a StateRAMP security status of Active, Ready, In-process, Provisional, or Authorized will be included in the first Authorized Vendor List.
+Service providers who are current StateRAMP members whose product(s) have obtained a StateRAMP security status of Active, Ready, In-process, Provisional, or Authorized will be included in the first Authorized Product List.

 How do you get a StateRAMP security status?